artemis-platform/artemis_platform/DEVELOPMENT.md

 ### System Ports and Local DNS

-Atlas runs a development webserver on a local port.
+Artemis runs a development webserver on a local port.
 The default port is specified in the `.env` file, but can be changed.

-For websocket support, Atlas must be reachable through local DNS at `https://atlas.dev`.
+For websocket support, Artemis must be reachable through local DNS at `https://artemis.dev`.
 A local DNS manager with SSL support like [Puma Dev](https://github.com/puma/puma-dev) makes this easy.

 If using Puma Dev, this can be accomplished by creating a new puma dev config file:

 ```
 source .env
-echo $ATLAS_PORT > ~/.puma-dev/atlas
+echo $ARTEMIS_PORT > ~/.puma-dev/artemis
 ```

 ## Docker Environment